-The Maine Commission for Community Service began operating at a time when understanding of the links between volunteering or civic engagement and community or economic development were increasing.
+Volunteer Maine, the Maine Commission for Community Service, began operating at a time when understanding of the links between volunteering or civic engagement and community or economic development were increasing.

 The history of the Commission reflects a commitment to using the grant programs available in the context of a thoughtful strategic plan to foster service that strengthens communities.

 Each year, as directed by law, the Commission submits a report of its activities and accomplishments to its legislative oversight committee (the Joint Standing Committee on State and Local Government) and the Governor.
 Below are highlights from those reports.
 The full text of Commission annual reports dating back to 1997 are under Publications.

 - $1,510,168 in AmeriCorps grants awarded by the Commission leveraged $2,781,945 local resources to support 224 AmeriCorps members and their service activities.

 - Commission staff provided 49 community agencies with training and technical assistance.
 Service Enterprise engaged 20% of the organizations in rethinking and retooling how they engage volunteers in their operation.

 - 255 managers of volunteers completed Commission training programs.
 51 earned a certificate in management of volunteers through the online course.

 - The Commission received new funding from the federal Volunteer Generation grant program at the Corporation for National and Community Service.
 The monies will support grants to community organizations who commit to increasing volunteers and completing the Service Enterprise program.